 Courses & Credit

-All courses taken while abroad on a Duke-administered or Duke-approved program must be approved by the appropriate academic department at Duke before academic credit will be granted by the University Registrar.
+All courses taken while abroad on a Duke-Administered or Duke-Approved program must be approved by the appropriate academic department at Duke before academic credit will be granted by the Duke University Registrar.

 On semester study away programs, you must take whatever is considered a normal, full-time course load (not the minimum load) on your program or at your host institution.
+No underloads are allowed.
+No overloads are allowed.
 Failure to complete a full course load while on study away may result in being put on academic probation or being dismissed from the university due to continuation requirements not being met.
-Your course load could end up being more/fewer than four classes.

-Students may not enroll in independent study courses based at the Duke Durham campus while studying abroad/away.
+Students may not enroll in independent study courses based at the Duke’s Durham campus while studying away.
+This includes Bass Connections projects.

-Duke-administered programs: Independent studies on Duke-administered programs must be pre-arranged in close consultation with the GEO and in accordance with Duke University’s independent study policies, as well as study abroad/study away credit transfer policies.
+Duke-Administered programs: Independent studies on Duke-Administered programs must be pre-arranged in close consultation with the GEO and in accordance with Duke University’s independent study policies, as well as study away credit transfer policies.

-Duke-approved programs: For independent studies, directed research courses, field studies, and academic internships on Duke-approved programs, students must consult with the GEO about credit possibilities before going abroad.
-Students must also obtain approval from the appropriate Director of Undergraduate Study (DUS), before going abroad and after return.
+Duke-Approved programs: For independent studies, directed research courses, field studies, and academic internships on Duke-Approved programs, students must consult with the GEO about credit possibilities before going away.
+Students cannot assume a course will be approved, but must obtain approval from the appropriate Director of Undergraduate Study (DUS), before going and after returning through completion of the Practicum Course Approval Process.
 To receive final approval for such courses, students must bring back evidence of written work in the course (syllabus, papers, exams, portfolio, etc.).
 To facilitate receiving more than 100 (lower-level) credit at Duke it is recommended that students write a term paper for these courses, even if the instructors do not require it.

 A course will not earn transfer credit unless the U.S. equivalent of a C– or higher is earned.
 If a student earns below a C–, the course will be recorded on their Duke transcript as a TNC (transfer no credit).
 Transfer credit grades and TNC will not be factored into a student’s GPA.

-While on study abroad, students are not allowed to enroll in online courses for credit, Duke-originated or not, even if there are standing approvals for the same course number in the GEO Approved Course Database.
+While on study away, students are not allowed to enroll in online courses for credit.
+Standing approvals for the same course number in the GEO Approved Course Database are void if the modality changes to online delivery.

-Duke University does not allow students, including those visiting from other institutions, to take courses on a satisfactory/unsatisfactory (S/U) basis while studying abroad/away.
+Duke University does not allow students, including those visiting from other institutions, to take courses on a satisfactory/unsatisfactory (S/U) basis while studying away.
 All courses must be taken for a grade to receive academic credit at Duke.
-This applies both to Duke-administered credits and transfer credit courses taken on any program abroad/away.
+This applies both to Duke-Administered credits and transfer credit courses taken on any program away.

 Students may not take physical education courses (e.g. kayaking, hiking, bowling) on study away programs for transfer credit.

-All SGLE letters for credit abroad should be submitted to the Global Education Office.
+All SGLE letters for credit abroad should be submitted to the Global Education Office (geocourses@duke.edu).
 Upon receipt, the letter will be forwarded to the Office of the Registrar on the student's behalf.

 Health & Safety